C0n0r92/property-ai/blogs/blog4_3bed_sweet_spot.md

 Consider 3-bedroom properties in accessible areas like D15 and D22 for good value and future family accommodation needs.

+Use our [mortgage calculator](/mortgage-calc) to determine your budget and explore [mortgage scenarios](/mortgage-scenarios) for first-time buyer supports.

 ### Families

 Focus on established areas with good schools and amenities, balancing price with long-term lifestyle requirements.

+Explore family-friendly neighborhoods using our [property map](/map) to identify areas with good schools and community facilities.

 ### Investors

 Properties in high-demand suburbs offer reliable rental income with the potential for capital appreciation.

+Save promising 3-bedroom investment opportunities to your [saved properties](/saved) list and model rental yields with our [mortgage scenarios](/mortgage-scenarios) tool.

 ## Conclusion